-As medical tourism gained momentum, it became clear that only multinational and unaffiliated non-for-profit organization could provide unbiased and safe information on healthcare abroad.
+As medical tourism gained momentum, it became clear that only multinational and unaffiliated non-for-profit organizations could provide unbiased and safe information on healthcare abroad.

-Many different associations work globally in order to promote quality healthcare standards, develop and facilitate professional medical relationships and services, as well as to fill current voids in the global healthcare infrastructure.
+Many different associations work globally to promote quality healthcare standards, develop and facilitate professional medical relationships and services, and fill current voids in the global healthcare infrastructure.

 The end-goal of such associations is a higher professional standing of medical tourism in the international healthcare community.

 Image Credit: rawf8 / Shutterstock

 The Medical Tourism Association (MTA; also known as Medical Travel Association or Global Healthcare Organization) represents the first membership-based international non-profit trade association for the medical tourism and global healthcare industry.
 It is made up of the international hospitals, healthcare providers, insurance companies, and medical travel facilitators, but other affiliated companies and members actively participate as well.

 The common goal of all of them is to promote the highest level of quality of healthcare to patients in a global environment.
 According to this primary goal, the Medical Tourism Association is based on three principles: transparency in quality and pricing, communication and education.